ENCODE-DCC/encoded/cloud-config/README.md

     automaticallly determine which template to used based on input arguments.

     $ bin/deploy --save-config-name 20200430

+    ### Output
-    # Created assembeled template
+    Created assembeled template
-    #        ./cloud-config/assembled-templates/20200430-app-es-pg.yml
+           ./cloud-config/assembled-templates/20200430-app-es-pg.yml
-    # Deploy with
+    Deploy with
-    #        $ bin/deploy --use-prebuilt-config 20200430-app-es-pg
+           $ bin/deploy --use-prebuilt-config 20200430-app-es-pg
-    # Diff with on the fly assembly.
+    Diff with on the fly assembly.
 Does not deploy
-    #        $ bin/deploy --use-prebuilt-config 20200430-app-es-pg --diff-configs
+           $ bin/deploy --use-prebuilt-config 20200430-app-es-pg --diff-configs
+    ###

 #### Directories:
-    template-parts: Pieces of the templates
+    template-parts              : Pieces of the templates
-    run-scripts: Install scripts runcmd_* template parts
-    configs: Configuration files used in run-scripts, like apache, java, es
-    assembled-templates: Assembled templates.
-These still contains Run Varialbes to be filled in by bin/deploy
+    run-scripts                 : Install scripts runcmd_* template parts configs                     : Configuration files used in run-scripts, like apache, java, es assembled-templates         : Saved.
+These still contains Run Varialbes

-    # Other
+#### Helper Script
-    create-ami.py: Helpers script to create amis in AWS
+    create-ami.py               : Create amis from deployed --ami-build in AWS

 #### Run_Variables
     * Run variables are in /etc/environment file on the instance.